Odyssey

 The Explorer UI updated with a successfully booked trip event

 Continue booking and/or canceling trips!
-We'll see events arriving in the panel in real time.
+We'll see events arriving in the subscription panel in real time.
 After some time, the server might close the connection and you'll have to restart your subscription to keep receiving events.

 Add the subscription to your project